The Grower’s Guide to Plant Sap Analysis

 If there is only 0.5 ppm of Iron in the old growth of tomatoes, and 0.75ppm of Iron in the new growth, it doesn’t matter what the gradient is.
 Those levels are simply too low!
 Sufficiency should come before balance, always.

-All sap labs, except Apical, provide generalized target numbers.
-This is often a good place to start, though don’t take them as fact.
+All sap labs now provide generalized target numbers.
+This is often a good place to start.

 What About Brix, EC, and pH?